kawaii/p6-rose/README.md

 # p6-rose
 Perl 6 Discord bot for content moderation and toxicity analysis.
+This project was created initially for [Discord Community Hack Week](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33).
+Rose performs content moderation via message analysis using Google's Perspective API.
+She scores users based on the percieved 'toxicity' of their messages and provides server administrators with an overall threat level metric based on aggregate results.